projectcalico/calico/master/getting-started/bare-metal/bare-metal.md

   > be defined by the untracked policy - so unless the workload's policy
   > specifically allows the relevant source IP, the return packet will be
   > dropped.
 That is the same overall result as if there was no untracked
-  > policy at all, so in practice we can describe this as untracked policies
+  > policy at all, so in practice it is as if untracked policies do not apply
-  > not applying to this flow.
+  > to this flow.

 - Pre-DNAT policies apply.

-- Normal policies do not apply - by design, because Calico enforces the destination workload's ingress policy in that case.
+- Normal policies do not apply - by design, because Calico enforces the destination workload's ingress policy in this case.

 For packets that arrive on a host interface and are destined for a local server in the host namespace: